Gammon Capital

 Options market

-Traders are bracing for less movement in BTC over the next month than they were a week ago.
+Traders are bracing for more movement in BTC over the next month than they were a week ago.

 Executive summary · last 14 days